ResearchForumOnline/agentzero-the-real-q-strawberry/AgentZero.md

 #### Equation:

-Removed some equations and data even though it is the old data, i have proven meta intelligence so i no longer need anyone's approval og the math and context.
+Removed some equations and data even though it is the old data, i have proven meta intelligence so i no longer need anyone's approval of the math and context.

 #### Interpretation: